Charges and authorizations

 How it works

-Once you place an order, the initial authorization charge to your card may first reflect the full amount seen in your order confirmation email, or the Orders page on our site, plus a buffer to cover differences in item prices and other applicable fees.
-Heads up, this initial authorization won’t reflect any applicable promotional codes or other in-store discounts.
+Once you place an order, the initial authorization charge to your card may first reflect the full amount seen in your order confirmation email, or the Orders page on our site.
+You may also see a buffer to cover differences in item prices and other applicable fees.
+This initial authorization won’t reflect any applicable promotional codes or other in-store discounts.

 The charge will be processed through Google Payments when your order’s paid for in the store.
 You’ll see separate charges for each store you order from if you order from multiple stores, as well as a separate charge from Google for the shipping & service fee.